 About a year ago, Aerospike announced the availability of Aerospike 4.0 with support for strong consistency.
-The strong consistency technology of Aerospike has been used in a number of production installations most notably at the launch of the Target Instant Payment Settlement system (TIPS) to transfer amounts between any two European bank accounts.
-The TIPS system was developed by Banca d’Italia for the European Central Bank and launched in November, 2018.
+The strong consistency technology of Aerospike has been used in a number of production installations most notably at the launch of a major European bank’s instant payment system to transfer amounts between any two European bank accounts.

 When an Aerospike namespace is configured to be in strong consistency mode, the system ensures that all successful writes are preserved with no data loss and supports linearizability and sequential consistency of read operations.
 Furthermore, Aerospike chooses consistency over availability in the presence of network partitions.
 Therefore, during certain complex situations involving network related failures, some or all of the data may not be available for access.
 These guarantees have been validated externally by Jepsen.